SimSaladin/node-calc/README.md

 Now, **please** do not run this on a production server without proper sandboxing or someone **will** launch the missiles!

-There are Procfiles for deploying to heroku in `node-calc-{server,web}` for the backend and web interface, respectively.
+There is Procfile for deploying to heroku in `node-calc-server`.

+For the web interface, just `grunt` it and publish (relevant parts from) `/dist` as static site.
+Note that the ng-file-upload, jquery-csv and socket.io-client bower modules (and bower) suck, so they are hard-coded to index.html.

 Development notes
 -----------------